Want to know what’s going on? Just keep reading.

 In the face of all that enthusiasm, I’m still a realist.

 I continue to live by FutureU’s slogan of many years:

-When you work with me or a whole team at FutureU, your best experience and result will come when what you want or need falls into the sweet spot where our expertises overlap.
+Whwn you work with me, your best experience and result will come when what you want or need falls into the sweet spot where my expertises overlap:

 Learning encompasses several factors crucial to progress and success with any project whether creative, inventive, cause-driven, or primarily money-making:

-— The Arts, Music, Dance, Makers/Inventors, Craft persons, and so forth.
+— The arts, music, dance, makers/inventors, crafts persons, skilled trades, and so forth.

 — social, political, environmental, religious, spiritual

 — sole proprietorship, partnership, LLC, S-Corp – any project, initiative, or business with fewer than 200 participants.

 + Finding your Tribe and participating in Peer-based Support.

 + Preferring Cooperation over competition